 Check Google Search Console regularly to find out if there are any technical or indexation problems with your website.

-You should also use Broken Link Checker.
+You should also use the Broken Link Checker.
 It checks your content for broken links and missing images and also gives the option to prevent search engines from following broken links.

 Serious marketers/online business owners monitor their site uptime performance 24/7.
 Frequent downtimes will hurt your SEO and may decrease your rankings for a long time.
 My favorite tools are Pingdom (paid) and Uptimerobot (freemium).